 PSTN phones can be simple electromechanical devices.
-In PSTN, such analogue phones send voice onto the local loop as an analogue electrical signal and it is typically encoded into a digital form on the first circuit board to which the local loop is connected.
+In PSTN, such analogue phones send voice onto the local loop as an analogue electrical signal and it is typically encoded into a digital form on the first circuit board of the local exchange to which the local loop is connected.
 This board is called a line card or a subscriber line card.
 In the opposite direction decoding of voice takes place on the same card.

-The fact that encoding and decoding of voice take place in the network lead to just two, one for ETSI and a slightly different variant for ANSI countries, voice coding standards for digital PSTN network: G.711 A-law and μ -law.
-If each operator would use its own voice coding method, on network boundaries a lot of equipment would be needed to decode and encode between the different standards - this would obviously make no sense from an economic point of view because the cost of such equipment would have to be born by the operators.
+The fact that encoding and decoding of voice take place in the network lead to just two voice coding standards for digital PSTN network: G.711 A-law for ETSI and $\mu$ -law for ANSI networks.
+If each operator would use its own voice coding method, on network boundaries a lot of equipment would be needed to decode and encode between the different standards - this would obviously make no sense from an economic point of view because the cost of such equipment would have to be borne by the operators.
+Also, each translation would most likely degrade the quality.
+It has been agreed that the translation between A-law and $\mu$ -law is the responsibility of the ANSI network.

 GSM and ISDN networks were designed with the requirement of smooth interworking with PSTN that at the beginning of GSM and ISDN had more than 500 million subscribers connected while the new networks had just a few.

 The design decision in ISDN was that the G.711 codec was moved from the line card in the exchange to the ISDN phone.

 In GSM initially a single codec was adopted and an element called the Transcoder was placed between the Base Station Controller and the Mobile Switching Center to map between G.711 and GSM voice coding.
 By adopting a new codec, air interface capacity was saved, because the GSM codec uses some 13 kbit/s while the PSTN, G.711 uses 64kbit/s for a single voice stream.
 So, this new coding method (GSM codec) was restricted just to GSM access while the network itself still continued to use the same old G.711 inherited from digital PSTN.
 Later on, additional coding methods were introduced to GSM networks, such as Enhanced Full Rate (EFR) and half rate codecs.
 All these are supported by the Transcoder element and mapped to G.711 for smooth interworking with the PSTN.

-When calls from mobile to another mobile became commonplace, the so called Transcoder Free Operation was introduced.
+When calls from mobile to another mobile became commonplace, the socalled Transcoder Free Operation was introduced.
 This means that under the control of signaling, the GSM switching centers can tell the Transcoders at the Mobile Originated (MO) and Mobile Terminated (MT) sides to ignore the mapping to G.711.
-The result is that the end to end circuit connection uses only 2 bits out of each 8 in each timeslot of 64 kbit/s connection.
+The result is that the end-to-end circuit connection uses only 2 bits out of each 8 in each timeslot of 64 kbit/s connection.
 Dropping the transcoding to G.711 is useful even if one does not save core network capacity because transcoding always degrades voice quality.

-Sometimes in networks elements called Media Gateways are needed.
+Sometimes in networks, elements called Media Gateways are needed.
 These have a similar function as the Transcoder in GSM.
 A Media Gateway supports several coding standards and is capable of mapping between them in real time.
 An example where a media gateway is needed is on the boundary of an IP network that supports Voice over IP and a Circuit Switched Network (PSTN, ISDN, GSM).
 In a Transcoder on a physical level all interfaces are based on the PCM standard for digital transmission (2Mbit/s lines) while in a Media Gateway the physical interfaces may include PCM, SDH, ATM, Ethernet in different variants etc.